 Similar to the previous SFRNs, the next two Networks will have their own Request for Application which will require that each submission have an overall application from the Center Director, as well as three proposals from project Principal Investigators in the following science areas:

 What is a Strategically Focused Research Network (SFRN)?

 A Strategically Focused Research Network (SFRN) is comprised of three to four institutions, or Centers, working on three projects each that are focused on one strategic area.
-For example, the topic for the 2013 SFRN was prevention.
-Within each network, the projects were related to prevention.
-To view a past RFA or for more information about the 2013 Strategically Focused Prevention Research Network (SFPRN), visit the SFPRN Homepage.
+To view a previous RFA, look for the RFA Archive box on the right side of this page.

 What does a Strategically Focused Research Network (SFRN) look like?

 A Strategically Focused Research Network includes three or four institutions each working on three separate projects.
 For more information about the look and feel of a SFRN, view this illustration.